elenaruizdelacuesta/sci-toolbox/README.md

 - **Cubic Spline Interpolation**: implements smooth interpolation using a cubic spline basis, providing high accuracy and continuous second derivatives.
 Implemented using a third-party library (BOOST).

 ### Implementation
-After building the project, the interpolation module can be tested using the interpol_app.
+After building the project, the interpolation module can be tested using the `interpol_app`.
 This application demonstrates the accuracy and efficiency of the implemented methods.

 In this case, we select the exponential function $y = e^x$ as the basis for our interpolation.
-In order to fulfil the specific requirements of the cardinal cubic B-spline interpolation using Boost, we generate equispaced nodes along the desired interval.
+In order to fulfil the specific requirements of the cardinal cubic B-spline interpolation using BOOST, we generate equispaced nodes along the desired interval.
 From these equispaced nodes, we compute the corresponding values of $y$ using the exponential function, thus providing the necessary data for the interpolation.

 To carry out the interpolation, a specific interval was selected ($x \in [-4,4]$).
 Within this interval, 20 test points were generated to evaluate the interpolated function.

 ### Results
-In addition to performing interpolation, we conducted a detailed analysis of accuracy and efficiency for each implemented interpolation method.
-This analysis involved dynamically varying the number of nodes from 5 to 10.

-The results are presented in tables, with each table corresponding to a specific node count and method.
+We conducted a detailed analysis of both **accuracy** and **efficiency** for each implemented interpolation method, varying the number of nodes dynamically from 5 to 10.
+The results are summarized in tables, where each table corresponds to a specific node count and interpolation method.

+#### Efficiency
-- **Efficiency**: is measured in terms of interpolation time for all test points. **Lagrange** is the most efficient method followed by **Newton**.
+Efficiency is measured by the interpolation time for all test points.
+- **Lagrange** is the most efficient method, followed closely by **Newton**.

+#### Accuracy
-- **Accuracy**: is evaluated through Mean Absolute Error (MAE).
+Accuracy is evaluated using the **Mean Absolute Error (MAE)**:
-  - **Lagrange** and **Newton** have the highest accuracy (lowest MAE).
+- **Lagrange** and **Newton** methods provide the highest accuracy (i.e., the lowest MAE).
-  - **Cubic Spline**, while less accurate than Lagrange and Newton, performs well with manageable errors.
+- **Cubic Spline** offers good accuracy, though slightly less accurate compared to Lagrange and Newton.
-  - **Linear** is significantly less accurate, especially with a lower number of points (`n = 5`).
+- **Linear** interpolation is the least accurate, particularly when using fewer nodes (e.g., `n = 5`).

-Additionally, it's important to be cautious with polynomial interpolation, as the Runge phenomenon can occur, especially when the number of nodes becomes large.
-This phenomenon causes the interpolation to produce oscillatory behavior near the edges, which can lead to decreased accuracy, making the results less reliable.
+Additionally, caution is advised with polynomial interpolation, especially as the number of nodes increases.
+This can lead to [*Runge's phenomenon*](https://en.wikipedia.org/wiki/Runge%27s_phenomenon), where oscillatory behavior near the edges causes decreased accuracy, making the interpolation less reliable.

+#### Order of Convergence

-- **Order of Convergence**: is calculated using the ratio between the mean absolute errors at different sets of nodes.
-This calculation is generally based on the logarithmic ratio between the errors as nodes are increased in successive steps, providing a measure of how the error decreases as more nodes are added.
+The **Order of Convergence** has been calculated using the ratio between the mean absolute errors at different sets of nodes.
+This typically involves a logarithmic comparison of the errors as the number of nodes increases, providing insight into how quickly the error decreases with additional nodes.
+The results for various interpolation methods are as follows:

-  - **Linear**: Linear Method has a convergence order of about 0.8, which implies a relatively slow convergence.
-As the number of nodes increases, the error decreases, but only moderately.
+- **Linear Interpolation**:
-  - **Lagrange and Newton**: Lagrange Method and Newton Method have an order of convergence of approximately 4.2.
-This indicates a very fast convergence, i.e. the error decreases significantly as more nodes are added.
+  Exhibits a convergence order of approximately **0.8**, indicating slow convergence.
+The error decreases moderately as more nodes are added.

-  - **Cubic Spline**: Cubic Spline has a convergence order of about 1.77, which reflects an intermediate convergence, not as fast as Lagrange or Newton, but faster than Linear.
+- **Lagrange and Newton Interpolation**:
+  Both methods achieve a convergence order of about **4.2**, reflecting very rapid convergence.
+The error decreases significantly with additional nodes.

+- **Cubic Spline Interpolation**:
+  Has a convergence order of approximately **1.77**, indicating moderate convergence.
+It improves faster than the linear method but is slower compared to Lagrange and Newton.

 ## Authors and contributions